PostHog/posthog.com/contents/blog/best-hotjar-alternatives.md

 ### What is Sprig?

-Sprig is a survey and user insights tool that combines surveys and session replays with AI analysis.
+Sprig is a user insights tool that combines surveys and session replays with AI analysis.
 Sprig works slightly differently than other tools as it links surveys and session replays together in what it calls studies, normally triggered by specific user event.
-It doesn't do funnel analysis, heatmaps or other basic analytics, focusing solely on in-product user research.
+It doesn't do funnel analysis, heatmaps, or other basic analytics, focusing solely on in-product user research.

-According to [data from BuiltWith](https://trends.builtwith.com/analytics/Sprig) (Mar 2024), Sprig is used on 521 or the top 1 million websites, though this figure likely doesn't include apps that aren't accessible via the open web.
+According to [data from BuiltWith](https://trends.builtwith.com/analytics/Sprig) (Mar 2024), Sprig is used on 521 of the top 1 million websites, though this figure likely doesn't include apps that aren't accessible via the open web.
 It's used large, B2C companies such as PayPal, Coinbase, and Robinhood.

 #### Key features

-- **Surveys:** Run targeted Surveys right in your product and capture real-time insights.
+- **Surveys:** Run targeted surveys right in your product and capture real-time insights.
 - **Session replay:** Capture targeted user journey clips to see what’s working.
 - **AI analysis:** Surface product issues and opportunities in real time.